WrtTZ/WrtTZ.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi there!
-I am Ruotian Wu, a Master's student at University of Waterloo, supervised by Professor <a href='[https://scholar.google.com/citations?user=DhtAFkwAAAAJ](https://cs.uwaterloo.ca/~ppoupart/)'>  Pascal Poupart</a>.
+I am Ruotian Wu, a Master's student graduated from University of Waterloo, supervised by Professor <a href='[https://scholar.google.com/citations?user=DhtAFkwAAAAJ](https://cs.uwaterloo.ca/~ppoupart/)'>  Pascal Poupart</a>.
+I have joined Tencent, Shenzhen as a research engineer since October, 2026.

 I earned my Bachelor of Mathematics with a double major in Computer Science and Statistics from the University of Waterloo.
 My current research focuses on Large Language Models (LLMs), particularly alignment, reinforcement learning and agentic system.
 Additionally, I am collaborating with Scribendi on AI-driven document editing.
 I am always open to new ideas, collaborations, and industry partnerships.
 If you’re interested in working together, feel free to reach out!